You've been waiting for this update! Now you can import your Trello Boards to Kanbanchi! Watch this video tutorial to learn how.

 - Shared access to information.
 We need to determine who has the right to view information and be able to change those rights easily; in many collaboration settings you give access on a per-project basis, or for each workspace;

 - Information storage;

-- Knowledge management: this can be done through a website with linked documents (wikis are a good example), or just as documents (PDF, MS Word or other formats).
+- Knowledge management.
+This can be done through a website with linked documents (wikis are a good example), or just as documents (PDF, MS Word or other formats).
 It is necessary to be able to share files (spreadsheets, reports etc) in their native formats.

 All this information needs to be easy to find, and for this purpose bits of information have properties we can use to refine and simplify our search.
-Some of those properties are obvious, such as author, which is already pre-defined.
-Other properties need to be defined to our users.
-For instance, it is common to store files in folders but, with this method, we need to make users aware about naming conventions and hierarchy.
+Some of those properties are obvious, such as the author, which is already pre-defined.
+Other properties need to be defined by our users.
+For instance, it is common to store files in folders but, with this method, we need to make users aware of naming conventions and hierarchy.
 An alternative to the folder hierarchy is tagging.
 Google Docs uses a combination of both.